Piketty or Marx? Capital in the Twenty-first century: a fundamental criticism Part 5 (last)

 “But capitalism as it has been practiced in recent decades — with its obsession on maximizing profits for shareholders — has also led to horrifying inequality.
 Globally, the 26 richest people in the world now have as much wealth as the poorest 3.8 billion people, and the relentless spewing of carbon emissions is pushing the planet toward catastrophic climate change.
 In the United States, income inequality has reached its highest level in at least 50 years, with the top 0.1 percent — people like me — owning roughly 20 percent of the wealth while many Americans cannot afford to pay for a $400 emergency.
 It’s no wonder that support for capitalism has dropped, especially among young people.

 The billionaire tax reformers, of course, hold high the banner of champions of equity as they struggle to open their wallets to alleviate the suffering of the underserved millions.
-But we must keep in mind that the community of the wealthiest families in the U.S. is in a relatively privileged vantage point for viewing the gathering storm clouds threatening the foundation of their fortunes, whether it be rising debt levels, the threat of recession or growing working-class resentment—or all three.
+But we must keep in mind that the community of the wealthiest families in the U.S. sits in a very well situated vantage point for viewing the gathering storm clouds threatening the foundation of their fortunes, whether it be rising debt levels, the threat of recession or growing working-class resentment—or all three.

 As for Piketty, whatever he has said about taxation is most likely long forgotten by now.
 He hasn’t said anything new.
 What really matters is what the most powerful owners of capital have to say—it’s their prerogative to call the shots on key issues of public policy.
 The job of the economists, on the other hand, is to promote the image of our society as a democratic polity in which the capitalists, as solid patrons of the public interest and well-versed in the “science” of economics, are attendant to the recommendations of the professors.
 Economics departments in the universities of the capitalist countries exist in order to perpetuate the illusion that there are methods that can be utilized to analyze and understand the capitalist system, its markets, its banks, its international relations, and that there are policy actions that can be implemented to resolve crises and promote prosperity.
 But again, as Marx explained, in reference to the evolution of bourgeois political economy: